SnapperGee/js-quiz/README.md

 - [`question.ts`][question.ts]

-  This file contains the model for a quiz questions.
+  This file contains the model for a quiz question.
 This class contains 2 properties:

   1. `promptText` which is the text of the question asked to the user.
   1. `answers` which is an array of [`answer`][answer.ts] objects that the user can pick from when answering the question